nus-cs2103-AY2425S1/ip/docs/README.md

 - **Command Format:** `bye`

-This will save the current state of tasks, which will be loaded the next time Lumina starts up
+This will save the current state of tasks, which will be loaded the next time Lumina starts up again :)

 #### Example Usage:
 ```